-This article comprehensively covers details of Malabar Naval Exercise 2019, conducted among Indian Navy, US Navy and Japanese Navy.
-It provides list of Warships, Submarines and Aircrafts that participated in the Malabar Exercise 2019.
-Below article also provides list of other Maritime Naval Exercises carried out by Indian Navy with Navies of other countries, to deepen defence ties and develop greater synergy.
+This article comprehensively covers details of Malabar Naval Exercise 2019, conducted among the Indian Navy, US Navy, and Japanese Navy.
+The below article provides a list of Warships, Submarines, and Aircrafts that participated in the Malabar Exercise 2019.
+The below article also provides a list of other Maritime Naval Exercises carried out by the Indian Navy with Navies of other countries, to deepen defense ties and develop greater synergy.

 |Aspirants should begin their preparation by solving UPSC Previous Year Question Papers now!!

 To complement your preparation for the upcoming exam, check the following links:

 Malabar Naval Exercise Introduction – Indian, US, Japanese Navy